 Given that clinical failure of new drugs for cancer alone is said to cost between $800m and $1.4bn, more accurate, timely and detailed data from MOC testing could mean the medical and pharmaceutical industries find newer and quicker pathways to help millions of people worldwide.

-In the meantime, our colleagues are breaking new ground for their own purposes – and for the future of anyone seeking less harmful alternatives to continued smoking.
+In the meantime, our scientists are breaking new ground for their own purposes – and for the future of anyone seeking to benefit from scientific advances.